2019–2020 Belgian government formation: Initiative by Georges-Louis Bouchez, Egbert Lachaert and Joachim Coens (17 June 2020 – 19 July 2020)

 On 4 July, the trio conferred with sp.a-president Rousseau to discuss his note of demands, on 6 July the negotiators wanted to set up a meeting with N-VA, sp.a, and cdH to discuss their starting note.
 Sp.a and cdH refused however to accept the invitation; as they felt more bilateral conversations were necessary, as they had not yet received sufficient guarantees.
 As a result, the meeting was cancelled and bilateral meetings were held the following days; the same day the negotiators met with N-VA-president Bart De Wever, followed by a meeting on 7 July with cdH-president Maxime Prévot and on 9 July with sp.a-president Conner Rousseau.

 On Tuesday 14 July PS-president Paul Magnette announced he was again prepared to negotiate with N-VA, and that he no longer excluded talks on a new state reform.
 The three negotiators reacted cautiously optimistic to Magnette's statement, but declared they would not restart the negotiations from scratch.
 They intended to confer with the six parties in the Arizona-coalition to discuss their starting note, and if it led to something, possibly involve the PS as well in the government formation discussions.
 On 16 July a meeting took place with the technicians or so-called sherpa's of MR, Open Vld, CD&V, cdH, N-VA, and sp.a.
 This did not lead to much; both N-VA as sp.a had several remarks and were of the opinion the note of the three negotiators did not meet their needs sufficiently.
 Bouchez, Coens and Lachaert then asked those parties to write a text in which they proposed what should be changed in their starting note.
 On 17 July another meeting between the sherpa's would take place, but was cancelled at last instance as N-VA and sp.a had not proposed any concrete changes.
 In the meantime news leaked that those parties had also been having discrete discussions with the PS about the possible formation of a purple-yellow government.
-As a result of this, the three initiative takers decided on 19 July to stop their attempts, according to them it was of nu further use to talk about an Arizonacoalition until there was more clarity about the viability of a purple-yellow government.
+As a result of this, the three initiative takers decided on 19 July to stop their attempts, according to them it was of nu further use to talk about an Arizona coalition until there was more clarity about the viability of a purple-yellow government.